Gabriel Archer

-Gabriel Archer was an early explorer who became a settler at Jamestown.
-He explored Cape Cod with Bartholomew Gosnold before going in the first wave of settlers to Jamestown in 1607.
-At Jamestown, he clashed with John Smith repeatedly before eventually dying in the winter of 1609-1610, also known as the Starving Time.
+Gabriel Archer was an early English explorer of Cape Cod, Chesapeake Bay, and Virginia.
+A settler of Jamestown, Virginia, he clashed with the leadership council and John Smith repeatedly before dying in the winter of 1609-1610.
 The Jamestown Rediscovery Project, among other scholars, considers the possibility that Gabriel Archer may have been a Catholic, based on how he was buried.

 Early life

 Gabriel Archer was born to Christopher and Mary Archer of Mountnessing, Essex in England, in either 1574 or 1575.
 He graduated from St John's College, Cambridge in 1591.

 Cape Cod

 Gabriel Archer also explored Cape Cod under an expedition which was headed by Bartholomew Gosnold.
 His account of this expedition was later published after his death by Samuel Purchas under the title "The Relation of Captaine Gosnols Voyage to the North Part of Virginia."
 The title reflects the fact that the term New England was not consistently used to refer to Massachusetts and its environs at that time.

 The voyage departed on March 26, 1602, before arriving at the coast on May 14.
 The expedition consequently explored both Cape Cod, but also Martha's Vineyard, which George R. Stewart conjectures that Archer himself named, as Gosnold had a daughter named Martha and there were many grapevines in the area.
 Martha's Vineyard initially designated a smaller island, before the name was shifted to the larger island referred to as Martha's Vineyard to this day.
 Archer also recorded and most likely coined many other names from that voyage that are not still used in the present day, including Tucker's Terror and Hill's Hap.
 His records contain a description of most of the important events of the voyage, including finding and naming Cape Cod.

 During the course of the expedition, Archer engaged in trade with the local Wampanoag tribe and helped build a trading post at Cuttyhunk Island.
 However, the trading post was abandoned when Archer and the rest of the expedition returned to England.